-Font Awesome is an open source icon set that's popular among web designers.
+Font Awesome is an open-source icon set that's popular among web designers.
 While Font Awesome’s free icons can be used commercially, some icons represent brands that may be trademarked — so, make sure you have the right to use them.

 Font Awesome’s powerful search makes it simple to find the right icon for your project.
 You can filter your search by Free or Pro, icon style, icon type, and more.

 Font Awesome icons can be used in two ways.
-First there are icon fonts, which use symbols instead of the letters and numbers of regular fonts.
+First, there are icon fonts, which use symbols instead of the letters and numbers of regular fonts.
 Font Awesome also provides SVG icons, which are best for accessibility because it’s easier to add the accessible code that screen readers need to SVGs as opposed to icon fonts.

 Some advantages of using Font Awesome are the wide range of icons available, many of which have variants.
 You can resize icons without losing sharpness, make them any color, and rotate, animate, or flip them.

-If you can’t find the icons you need in Font Awesome or anywhere else, creating your own may be the best solution — let’s look at what this process entails next.
+If you can’t find the icons you need in Font Awesome or anywhere else, creating your own icons may be the best solution — let’s look at what this process entails next.